kg6zvp/eisiges-di-provider-rails/README.md

 # Eisiges::DI::Provider::Rails

-This is the object-level dependency injection provider for Ruby on Rails 3, 4 and 5.
+This is the object-level dependency injection provider for Ruby on Rails 3, 4 and 5+.
 It is intended to be utilized simply, both with code written with the library in mind and third-party libraries.

+The injected objects are looked up by their class or by a symbol matching the one provided by you in your factory method (see examples [here](http://gitlab.mccollum.enterprises/rails-di/example)).

 ## Installation